-The pandemic has given all teachers, school principals and non-teaching staff a whole new vocabulary to incorporate into daily professional life.
+The pandemic has given all teachers, school principals and non-teaching staff a whole new vocabulary to incorporate into their daily professional life.
 First the terms of "droplet", "social distancing" and "PPE", personal protective equipment.
-Then "contact tracking", "clusters" and others were added.
+Then they added "contact tracing", "clusters" and others.

 For this autumn a new concept is emerging: that of "Microschooling".
 We see experiments of this type appearing here and there both in Italy and abroad: families try to cope with fluid school models.
 They do this to try to reconcile their work with their children's educational needs, and keep them safe when they feel uncomfortable with school safety plans.